 “Typically, luxury homes range around 1 percent to 1.25 percent of the list price for staging,” says Tiberia.
 “These costs include labor, furniture rentals, movers and an insurance policy to protect the inventory.”

-Eighty-two percent of buyer’s agents report that home staging makes it easier for homebuyers to visualize a property as their future home, according to the National Association of Realtors 2021 Profile of Home Staging.
 Home staging offers a new outlook on your home, and each stager offers their perspective and different services.
-Some offer services like shopping and incorporating recommended items, such as a new shower curtain, accent pillows and updated bedding.
+Some provide services like shopping and incorporating recommended items, such as a new shower curtain, accent pillows or updated bedding.

 “Many stagers also rent these kinds of props and come in to style the home before photos and open houses,” says Tiberia.

 Some other services a home stager might offer include:

 - Discussing how best to furnish a space and recommending which furniture should be removed or added, along with accessories, art and styling items.

 - Pointing out any noticeable repairs or maintenance issues.

 - Recommending best spaces within the house to be staged, particularly in vacant homes.
 Not all rooms need to be staged, typically.

 - Advising homeowners on ambiguous spaces.
 Some homes with random rooms or funky floor plans can be improved with creative staging and furniture placement.